hiepqphan/my-kitchen-diary/README.md

 Can be empty.
 Doesn't have to be unique.

 **Tags**:
-Available tags include `appetizer, main course, dessert, drink, cake, noodles, pasta, bread, breakfast, lunch, dinner`.
+Available tags include `appetizer, main course, dessert, drink, other`.
 This is mainly for filtering.

 **Ingredients**:
-Each ingredient has ingredient name and quanity.
+Each ingredient has ingredient name and quantity.

 **Instructions**:
 A text specifying the instructions for this recipe.